visdesignlab/Upset-alttxt-study/public/Upset-Alttext-User-Survey/assets/upset.md

 <img style="height: 400px; width: 298.4px" class="centered-image" src="./assets/concept_4_sorting.svg" alt="Sorting by cardinality in UpSet">

-These are the basiscs of UpSet!
-Next, we'll look at an example like you will see in the study.
+These are the basics of UpSet!
+Next, we'll look at an example like the ones you will see in the study.

 ## Interpreting UpSet Plots